 Suzuki Carry Pickup Regular Cab Interior

 In many ways, it’s not so much how your mini truck looks on the outside, as how it looks after you on the inside that’s important.
-After all, if you’re going to be spending hours every week driving around your ranch in one of these, you want that interior to be both comfortable and practical.
+After all, if you’re going to be spending hours every week driving off-road around your ranch in one of these, you want that interior to be both comfortable and practical.
 Well, with decades serving Japan’s farmers, you can be sure the Carry lives up to the needs of working men and women like you.

 You will also appreciate the width of the body.
 Even though it has a tough steel safety shell, the Suzuki Carry is just like any mini truck in that it doesn’t have intrusive steel piping frames that you find on less sophisticated off-road only vehicles like UTVs.
 This means that Suzuki is able to maximize the space available for you and your passenger, while the steel safety shell provides an excellent level of protection.